Women's Group Ottar

 The Women's Group Ottar (Kvinnegruppa Ottar) is a Norwegian radical feminist women's organization founded in 1991.
 It has its historical roots in the Norwegian Marxist-Leninist movement of the 1970s, and the women's movement of the Workers' Communist Party (that later evolved into the Red Party), and has been described as the most radical women's organization and "a final offshoot of 70s feminism".
-Ottar began as an offshoot of the Women's Front, and later, it splintered again, resulting in the creation of two new groups with explicitly trans-exclusionary profiles, Women's Declaration International (WDI) Norway and Kvinneaktivistene.
-The Women's Front described WDI as "transphobes."
-While mainly focused on combating pornography and prostitution from a radical feminist perspective, Ottar has also faced criticism from the Red Party, the Red Youth, LGBT+ rights groups and others for promoting or tolerating anti-trans and anti-Jewish views within its ranks, and some prominent members such as Kari Jaquesson have expressed support for trans-exclusionary radical feminism (TERF), declared themselves to be TERFs, engaged in digital violence like doxxing and harassment of trans women by publishing pre-transition photos of them on the Internet, and promoted Holocaust denial.
-Ottar has declared Jaquesson to be "politically solidly founded in Ottar's radical feminism."
+Ottar began as an offshoot of the Women's Front, and, later, it splintered again, resulting in the creation of two new groups with explicitly trans-exclusionary profiles: Women's Declaration International (WDI) Norway, and Kvinneaktivistene.
+The Women's Front described WDI as "transphobes".
+While mainly focused on combating pornography and prostitution from a feminist perspective, Ottar has also faced criticism from the Red Party, the Red Youth, LGBT+ rights groups, and others for promoting, or tolerating, anti-trans and anti-Jewish views within its ranks, and some prominent members such as Kari Jaquesson have expressed support for trans-exclusionary radical feminism (TERF), declared themselves to be TERFs, engaged in digital violence like doxxing and harassment of trans women by publishing pre-transition photos of them on the Internet, and promoted Holocaust denial.
+Ottar has declared Jaquesson to be "politically solidly founded in Ottar's radical feminism".
 The secretary of the Red Party, Benedikte Pryneid Hansen, criticized Ottar for remaining silent about transphobia within their ranks, and called upon them to clearly distance themselves from WDI.
-However, Ottar is best understood as a legacy radical feminist group that occasionally overlaps with gender-critical stances, but remains more ambivalent toward hardline anti-trans politics, which has also drawn criticism from anti-trans groups and from former Ottar activists such as former Ottar board member Anne Kalvig.
+However, Ottar is best understood as a legacy radical feminist group that occasionally overlaps with gender-critical stances, but remains more ambivalent toward hard-line anti-trans politics, which has also drawn criticism from anti-trans groups and from former Ottar activists such as former Ottar board member Anne Kalvig.
 In 2024, Kalvig and Christina Ellingsen wrote that WDI and Kvinneaktivistene were the only groups in Norway that had protested the recognition of trans women and transgender rights, and accused established women's organizations of "demonizing" women who oppose transgender rights.
-In 2024 Ottar faced strong criticism when the chair of its largest chapter referred to a Jewish woman as a "Zionist pig."
+In 2024, Ottar faced strong criticism when the chair of its largest chapter referred to a Jewish woman as a "Zionist pig".